 Following a massive local campaign led by the McGuffin Film Society, the government held a Public Inquiry in the summer of 2003 which ruled that the building remained commercially viable as a cinema and should not be converted into a church.
 Despite receiving at least 12 serious offers from potential buyers, UCKG refused to sell the building and instead left it empty and decaying.

 At the beginning of 2009 UCKG unveiled a new scheme to convert the iconic Walthamstow venue into a church.
-The new proposals would see the vast majority of the site used exclusively as a church with some space in the former Upstairs Circle area of Cinema 1 adapted to create a small venue for “community hire at commercial rates”.
+The new proposals envisaged the vast majority of the site being used exclusively as a church with some space in the Circle area of Cinema 1 adapted to create a small venue for “community hire at commercial rates”.

 In March 2009 more than 400 residents gathered to discuss the new proposals at a public meeting organised by the McGuffin Film Society.
 100% of those in attendance voted in favour of reviving the EMD as a cinema.

 The following month UCKG held an exhibition of their plans and the McGuffin Film Society responded by organising a huge demonstration outside the EMD Cinema attended by over 600 local residents and attracting coverage from television, radio and the international press.